 Some employers offer the opportunity to work without pay, for a chance to learn about their business or sector, and gain experience.
 These roles can be for short periods, like a few days or a week, but some will advertise or agree to unpaid work taking place over many months.

 While some organisations offer unpaid work in areas with fewer responsibilities, like providing ad hoc administrative assistance, a surprising number of unpaid roles come with an expectation that you will work in the same way as paid colleagues.
 Unfortunately, some organisations know they can advertise a year-long internship without pay and still expect excellent candidates to apply.
 Some might think they are helping by creating work experience opportunities, but not everyone can afford to work for free – is it fair that they should be excluded from that experience?

 Volunteering versus working

 Volunteering is a great way to give something back, make new friends, build your skills and gain experience.
 Volunteering in a charity or the not-for-profit sector can contribute to the many activities that support and improve society.
-Unpaid work is not volunteering – it is working without reward, for an organisation than then profits from your work.
+Unpaid work is not volunteering – it is working without reward, for an organisation that profits from your work.

 You are a worker, and not a volunteer, if:

 - There is an agreement that you will undertake tasks or services in exchange for a reward (like money, 'free' stuff, or the promise of a job at the end of it if you 'do well')

 - You are obligated to work mandatory days/times/jobs whether you want to or not